Bias, belief, and objectivity

 If you limit the scope of your research to materials originating from those who share your worldview, then you can’t expect to receive objective answers.

 You already know this.
 It’s not new, groundbreaking information.
 But how often is this fact really considered?
 Not nearly often enough.
-That’s why studies that originate with materials found in one’s church library are virually meaningless in one’s quest for facts, or something approaching reality — and are perhaps even less objective than Fox News.
+That’s why studies limited to the materials found in one’s church library are unlikely to broaden one’s perspective or even provide thought-provoking questions.

 We implore you: If you are seeking the truth, please don’t limit your research to biased source material.
-By all means, consult with those who advocate supernatural beliefs if you think it right to do so – but be certain to confer with others, too; otherwise, why look into the matter at all?
+By all means, consult with those who advocate supernatural beliefs if you think it appropriate under the circumstances – but be certain to confer with others, too; otherwise, why look into the matter at all?

 If you are a strict religious fundamentalist with a particular question, and you are asking only other religious fundamentalists for the answer, what kind of responses do you think you will receive?
 Logical answer: Religious fundamentalist answers.
 In order to receive a more objective and realistic range of possible solutions, one must: